 Technological factor

-Technological changes affect not only products and how they are marketed.
-But it also involves various aspects, including business models, production processes, and communication channels.
+Technological changes affect not only products and how they are marketed but also various aspects, including business models, production processes, and communication channels.
 For example, information technology contributes to reducing operating costs and time, operating efficiency, and being a key managerial tool in business decision-making.

 Environmental factor

-Environmental factors include weather, climate, air, water, soil, natural resources, flora, fauna, etc. They expose the business, but the impact varies between industries.
+Environmental factors include weather, climate, air, water, soil, natural resources, flora, fauna, etc. The two aspects, namely:

 - Natural physical environment